la2050/archive/_projects/2016/empowering-you-to-create-your-legacy.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  JAYA Legacy intends to create opportunities for artists to create, develop, network, and showcase talent through the facilitation of professional development workshops and the establishment of minority-owned business ventures.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Minority- and women-owned firms","High growth startups","Venture capital investment"]